-Key indicator 5: Increased participation in competitive sport Percentage of total allocation: 2.12% School focus with clarity on intended impact on pupils: - To continue to attend additional competitive sports events such as the North Devon Ability Games, GoldCoast Oceanfest Schools - LS to look at taking a group to GoldCoast Oceanfest Schools Day in the summer - Please see student quotes below about their experience attending offsite Day.
+Key indicator 5: Increased participation in competitive sport Percentage of total allocation: 2.12% School focus with clarity on intended impact on pupils: - To continue to attend additional competitive sports events such as the North Devon Ability Games, GoldCoast Oceanfest Schools - LS to look at taking a group to GoldCoast Oceanfest Schools Day in the summer term. - Please see student quotes below about their experience attending offsite games and tournaments.
+Sustainability and suggested next steps: - Look to expand the number of locally Day.
 Competitive sporting events held termly within school.
-Students to take part in local football events led by the professional coach. term. - SS and GN to take a group to a local football tournament. - SS to arrange to a group to represent Lampard at the North Devon Ability Games. - SS to arrange termly competitive games within school. - Annual dodgeball tournament to be arranged for summer term. games and tournaments. - SS has successfully organised two in house tournaments which were well received by students and saw a strong participation rate. - Students attended the football tournament in exert for the first time and this was a big success. take students to participate in.
+Students to take part in local football events led by the professional coach.
+SS and GN to take a group to a local football tournament.
+SS to arrange to a group to represent Lampard at the North Devon Ability Games.
+SS to arrange termly competitive games within school.
+Annual dodgeball tournament to be arranged for summer term. - SS has successfully organised two in house tournaments which were well received by students and saw a strong participation rate. - Students attended the football tournament in exert for the first time and this was a big success. participate in.